phiroict/kafka-packer-terraform-aws/README.md

 #### Configuring a Kafka Broker
+(We will use ansible for this, see below)
 To prepare an instance to act as a Kafka broker the following steps need to be performed.